 There are two types of hunting: ordinary hunting and turkey hunting.
-Nowhere is that more evident than here in the South, where we take turkey hunting very seriously.
-Each spring we take to the fields and forests in hot pursuit of a fiery spring gobbler.
-We endure mosquitoes, poison ivy thickets, ticks, spring storms, and anything else Mother Nature can dish out, all for the chance to indulge our fanaticism.
+Nowhere is that more evident than here in the South where we take turkey hunting seriously.
+Each spring we take to the fields and forests, enduring mosquitoes, poison ivy thickets, ticks, spring storms, and anything else Mother Nature can dish out, all for the chance to indulge our fanaticism.

 But who can blame us?
 Sometimes brash, sometimes aloof, but always keenly alert, a springtime gobbler certainly is America’s greatest game bird, and he’s been testing the patience, wit, and even sanity of hunters for centuries.
 If you have never stood in the predawn glow and listened to a gobbler sound off through the Southern timber you have missed something special.
 The echo of a turkey gobble at daybreak is among the most stirring of wild calls, carrying with it the vitality of the hunt and the reckless exuberance of spring.

-A wild turkey may not be the Einstein of the woods, but their finely-tuned awareness and keen eyesight is more than enough to keep hunters on their toes.
+A wild turkey may not be the Einstein of the woods, but their finely-tuned awareness and keen eyesight is more than enough to keep us on our toes.
 Getting within shotgun range of a hormonally-charged gobbler is a worthy challenge indeed, and to watch him charge in, heady and arrogant, is to witness the finest display of wild intensity.
-On the other hand, to have him suddenly change his mind and disappear, as often happens, is to endure the most nauseating kind of frustration.
+On the other hand, to have him suddenly change his mind and disappear, as often happens, is to endure the most gut-wrenching frustration.
 Such are the peaks and valleys of our springtime obsession.

-By the middle of March, turkeys disband from their large winter flocks, preferring to travel alone or in small groups, their alertness heightening without the security of the flock.
+Turkeys disband from their large winter flocks in early March, preferring to travel alone or in small groups, their alertness heightening without the security of the flock.
 As the days lengthen and the hens become receptive to breeding, the gobblers become increasingly brash and competitive.
-In short order, the toms settle the question of “who’s who” through dominance displays, sparing, and the occasional all-out, spur-slinging brawl.
+In short order, the toms settle the “who’s who” through dominance displays, sparing, and the occasional all-out, spur-slinging, brawl.